varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ### Monitoring

-- To respons to an ongiong threat:
+- To respond to an ongiong threat:
   1. Detection
   2. Logging
   3. Monitoring